Next Session Starts: September 15th

 - The Entrepreneurial Lead can be a Post-Doctoral scholar, graduate student, undergraduate or other student, or professional university staff member, with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.
 The Entrepreneurial Lead must be capable and have the desire to support the transition of the technology, should the project demonstrate the potential for commercial viability.

 - The Mentor must be an experienced or emerging entrepreneur with proximity to WSU and experienced in transitioning technology out of academic labs.
 The Mentor is a third-party resource.
 The mentor can be selected by the Entrepreneurial Lead.
-The Mentor will be responsible for guiding the team forward and tracking progress.

 If you have not identified a Mentor or need assistance identifying a mentor, please indicate this information on the application and WSU Ventures will do our best to match you with a mentor for your project.